How to Hang Curtains

 - Screwdriver or drill

-Starting with the right side, place the bracket over the center of the mark.
-Use a level and pencil to mark the holes where the screws will go.
+Begin with the right side: Position the bracket over the center of your mark, then use a level to confirm alignment.
+Finally, mark the screw holes with a pencil.

 Place the curtain rod into the right bracket.
 Use a level to determine the placement of the left bracket.
 Repeat steps 2-3 to secure the bracket to the frame.